pbreuss/wikitude-ionic-2-starter-app/README.md

 7) Obtain a (free) license key from Wikitude: Go to http://www.wikitude.com/developer/licenses, register, and download a key for the Wikitude SDK.
 Then copy the key to the file `src/app/app.component.ts`

+8) For iOS, open xcode, under Resources/WikitudeIonic2StarterApp-Info.plist add "NSCameraUsageDescription" and a description like "This app needs the camera for Augmented Reality.".
+Furthermore, add "NSLocationWhenInUseUsageDescription", and a text like "This app needs your location for Geo AR"

-8) Please remember that you can't test this plugin on a browser or emulator.
+9) Please remember that you can't test this plugin on a browser or emulator.
 You need an Android or iOS device.
 To test on Android, type:

 ```bash
 $ ionic build android